vstinner/misc/cpython/pep-coordinated-python-release.rst

 release if they are serious enough.

-Incompatible changes are discussed during the beta phase: enhance documentation to update code or consider to revert these changes.
+Incompatible changes are discussed during the beta phase: enhance documentation explaining how to update code, or consider to revert these changes.

 Even if more and more projects are tested on the master branch of Python in their CI, too many projects of the top 50 projects on PyPI are only